victorbrodsky/order-lab/README.md

         snap install packer
         snap install doctl

     Make sure to add both to your PATH.
-For example, you can check for the latest versions of each [Packer](https://www.packer.io/downloads.html) and [doctl](https://github.com/digitalocean/doctl/releases), substitute the versions into the commands below instead of the now current 1.2.4 and 1.8.3, and run them:
+Alternatively, you can check for the latest versions of each [Packer](https://www.packer.io/downloads.html) and [doctl](https://github.com/digitalocean/doctl/releases), substitute the versions into the commands below instead of the now current 1.2.4 and 1.8.3, and run them:

         wget -P ~/Downloads https://releases.hashicorp.com/packer/1.2.4/packer_1.2.4_linux_amd64.zip
         sudo mkdir /usr/local/packer